sujith-eag/vu-library/docs/mca/rm/u1_2_rp.md

 # Research Process

-Research process consists of series of actions or steps necessary to effectively carry out research.
+The **research process** consists of a series of actions or steps that are necessary for effectively conducting and completing research.

 The following are the various steps of research process.

-1. Formulating the research problem.
+1. Formulating the Research Problem

-2. Extensive literature survey.
+2. Conducting an Extensive Literature Review

-3. Developing the hypothesis.
+3. Developing the Hypotheses

-4. Preparing the research design.
+4. Preparing the Research Design

-5. Determining sample design.
+5. Determining the Sample Design

-6. Collecting the data.
+6. Collecting the Data

-7. Execution of the project.
+7. Executing the Project

-8. Analysis of data.
+8. Analyzing the Data

-9. Hypothesis testing.
+9. Hypothesis Testing

-10. Generalizations and interpretation.
+10. Generalizations and Interpretation

-11. Preparation of the report or presentation of the results, i.e., formal write-up of conclusions reached.
+11. Preparing the Report or Presenting Results

+>[!caution] Question
+>Explain different steps of Research Process

-## 1. Formulating the research problem / Identify the Problem
+## 1. Formulating the Research Problem (Identifying the Problem)

-The first step in the process is to identify a problem or develop a research question.
-A research problem identifies your destination.
+The first and most critical step is identifying a problem or developing a research question.
+This defines the focus and direction of the entire study.

-There are two types of research problems, viz., related to
+There are two types of research problems,
-i) states of nature and
-ii) relationships between variables.
+- Problems related to **states of nature**
+- Problems related to **relationships between variables**

+Key Steps:
+- Understand the problem thoroughly
+- Rephrase it into meaningful analytical terms
+- Discuss with colleagues or experts for clarity

 A researcher must decide the general area of interest or aspect of a subject-matter to study.
 This serves as the focus of the study.